 Participation.
-The number of AAMI participants in fall 2017 was 88 from a total enrollment of Black or African American males of 345 for a participation rate of 26%.
-This figure returns the AAMI to its historical level of participation (25%-29%) after a drop in participation in Fall 2016.
+The number of AAMI participants in Fall 2018 was 93 from a total enrollment of Black or African American males of 367 for a participation rate of 25%, same as Fall 2017.
+The goal is to exceed GHC’s all-time high participation rate (29% in Fall 2013).

 One-year retention.
-First time, full time Black or African American males who started in fall 2016 and were members of GHC’s AAMI were retained to fall 2017 at a rate of 90%, while those who did not participate returned the following fall at a rate of 54%.
-The overall retention rate for first time, full time Black or African American males was 59% at GHC, the highest one-year retention rate for this population in the State College sector, compared with the State College average of 40%.
+First time, full time Black or African American males who started in Fall 2017 and were members of GHC’s AAMI were retained to Fall 2018 at a rate of 96.4%, while those who did not participate returned the following fall at a rate of 47.2%.
+The overall retention rate for first time, full time Black or African American males was 64.2% at GHC, the highest one-year retention rate for this population in the State College sector and above the State College average of 40%.
 GHC has led its sector in one-year retention for FTFT Black or African American males for the past three years.
 The goal of retaining AAMI members at a one-year rate of 90% or higher was met.

-The goal is to exceed the three-year graduation rate for Black or African American males at any college in the State College sector, which for the 2014 cohort would mean exceeding 15.9%.
+The goal is to exceed the three-year graduation rate for Black or African American males at any college in the State College sector, which for the 2015 cohort would mean exceeding 28.8%.
 This goal was met for AAMI participants but not for AAMs overall.

 At Georgia Highlands College (GHC), our Quality Enhancement Plan (QEP), Quest for Success, places advising at the forefront of student academic and personal success.
 With purposeful and holistic advising, students will be able to

 Quest for Success aims to increase the value of the student experience at GHC by emphasizing advising as a core component of learning.
-First-time GHC students will participate in a three-step advising process that connects them with professional advisors, faculty members, institutional resources, and other students.
-During the first two terms of enrollment, new students will work within their advising network to formulate an individualized plan for success, an online, evolving record of the student’s progress and experience at GHC.
+First-time GHC students participate in a three-phase advising process that connects them with professional advisors, faculty members, institutional resources, and other students.
+During the first two terms of enrollment, new students work within their advising network to formulate an individualized plan for success, an online, evolving record of the student’s progress and experience at GHC.
 During their second term, students meet with a faculty advisor who checks their progress and begins to discuss next steps toward completion of the degree and goal attainment.
 In crafting a success plan, students will also learn to recognize factors that can impede progress toward their goals.
 Imbedded in this process are targeted activities to allow students to strengthen their purposeful choices and ensure that they have clear pathways to their educational goals.

 Overarching Goal 1: To help students develop self-direction and decision-making skills related to their academic success.